Natanim-Kemal/Natanim-Kemal/README.md

-# Hi there⛄, <br> I am **Natanim Kemal**
+# Hi there⛄, I am **Natanim Kemal**

 <p align="left">I'm a Student Software Engineer 💻.
 I love designing and implementing websites.
-I also enjoy creating desktop programs and tools that
+I also enjoy creating desktop programs or tools that
-perform specific and powerful tasks.
-I aspire to become a highly skilled and versatile software engineer, continually honing my expertise in cutting-edge technologies, collaborating on innovative projects, and making a positive impact on the field through my problem-solving abilities and commitment to lifelong learning.</p>
+perform specific powerful tasks to continually hone my expertise in cutting-edge technologies, collaborating on innovative projects, and making a positive impact on the field through my problem-solving abilities and commitment.</p>

 ---